tinkerbell/tinkerbell-docs/docs/deploying-operating-systems/the-basics.md

 The order of the steps may differ but pretty much all of the major Operating Systems (Linux, Windows, MacOS) follow the same pattern to deploy on target hardware.

-## Options for automating a deployment
+## Options for Automating a Deployment

 There are usually two trains of thought when thinking about deploying an Operating System, which are scripted which will go through the steps listed above but no user interaction is required or image based which takes a copy of a deployment and uses that as a “rubber stamp” for other installs.

 ### Scripted